iclr-blogposts/staging/_posts/2023-02-07-taking_notes_on_the_fly.md

 {% include figure.html path="assets/img/2023-02-07-taking_notes_on_the_fly/numberline.png" class="img-fluid" %}
 <div class="caption">
     This figure demonstrates contextual embedding vectors at which locations will be selected and summed with an example.
 This line represents the indices of a sequence of length 11.
-Let us assume that the rare word is contained within tokens 5 and 6 and k=2, which makes the window size 2k=4.
-Thus, we sum the tokens at location 5, 6, as well as 3, 4, (which are the two immediate left tokens) and 7,8 (which are the two immediate right tokens).
+Let us assume that the rare word is contained within tokens 4 to 6, and k=2, which makes the window size 2k=4.
+Thus, we sum the tokens at location 4, 5, 6, as well as 3, 4, (which are the two immediate left tokens) and 7,8 (which are the two immediate right tokens).
 Finally, we divide the each element of the resulting vector by 6, which is the total number of elements in the interval.
 </div>

 4.To update the note embedding of w, NoteDict(w), take the exponential moving average of its previous value and Note(w,x) using the discount factor, namely,